lab1092/blender-manual_ja/manual/modifiers/generate/bevel.rst

 +   :width: 150px                                  |   :width: 150px                                +
 +   :figwidth: 150px                               |   :figwidth: 150px                             +
 +                                                  |                                                +
-+   Unbeveled square.                              |   Beveled square.                              +
++   Unbeveled                                      |   Beveled                                      +
 +--------------------------------------------------+------------------------------------------------+

-The picture *Unbeveled square* shows a square which has unbeveled edges as the angles

-between the corners of the square are 90- (perpendicular).

-The picture *Beveled square* shows a square which has beveled corners.

-Although the two pictures show 2D squares, the Blender :guilabel:`Bevel` modifier can work on both 2D and 3D meshes of almost any shape, not just squares and cubes...

-The picture *Default bevel* shows a Blender 3D cube with a bevel applied using just the default :guilabel:`Bevel` modifier settings.
+The images above show the side views of a plain (unbeveled) cube and a beveled one.

 Options